hughbris/grav-plugin-snappygrav/README.md

 | 3 | KnpLabs Snappy | `composer require knplabs/knp-snappy` |
 | 4 | Wkhtmltopdf | `composer require h4cc/wkhtmltopdf-i386` or `composer require h4cc/wkhtmltopdf-amd64` or ...
 (God save administrators!) |

+You can run `composer install` if you have a fresh copy of the plugin _and_ want to use mPDF (Option 1 above).

 # Usage

 ## Exporting site pages